digidem/comapeo-mobile/docs/EndToEndTests/Project.md

 ## Creating a project from the sync button

-- This test tests an alternate way to create a project for the first time
+- This tests creating a project from the sync screen

 ### Test Objectives